zorfmorf/form/CONTRIBUTING.md

 Submitting translations
 -----------------------

 We use [Transifex.com](https://www.transifex.com/) to translate the plugin to different languages.
-If you'd like to help, please [create an account](https://www.transifex.com/signup/) at Transifex if you don't already have one.
+If you'd like to help by translating the plugin to your native language, please [create an account](https://www.transifex.com/signup/) at Transifex if you don't already have one.
 At the plugin's [project page](https://www.transifex.com/projects/p/wolfcms-form-plugin/) you can request a new language team or join an existing one.